dannymk2006/composition-analyzer/README.md

   <br>
 </h1>

-A composition analyzer that ... well, analyse a composition for you
+A composition analyzer that ... well, analyze a composition for you

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->